HINKOKO/holbertonschool-higher_level_programming/python-test_driven_development/README.md

 ## **Learning Objectives**

 - **What’s an interactive test**
-	It's a test ran within the interactive mode of Python, so far I have used the method `unittest` Let's say you have a file `circles.py` which is supposed to computes the area of a circle according to a given radius in input, then you have to create a `test_circles.py`, kind of test modules, in which you must include:
+	**Method 1**: It's a test ran within the interactive mode of Python, so far I have used the method `unittest` Let's say you have a file `circles.py` which is supposed to computes the area of a circle according to a given radius in input, then you have to create a `test_circles.py`, kind of test modules, in which you must include:
 	```
 	import unittest